skramm/jautocorrect/README.md

 0
 2 A 42
 ```
-will generated two runs of the program, one with no arguments, the other with 2 arguments, i.e. if the program name is `Abc` and the assignement index is 5, then this is equivalent to running this in the `exec/` folder:
+will generate two runs of the program, one with no arguments, the other with 2 arguments, i.e. if the program name is `Abc` and the assignement index is 5, then this is equivalent to running this in the `exec/` folder:
 ```
 $ java Abc5.java > stdout50.txt
 $ java Abc5.java A 42 > stdout51.txt